Plan equitable, inclusive

 infrastructure.
 Together.

-The Office of Commissioner Rodney Ellis (OCRE) has developed five Mobility Programs for Fiscal Year 2026 to fund infrastructure improvements in communities across Precinct One.
+The Office of Commissioner Rodney Ellis (OCRE) developed five Mobility Programs in 2025 to fund infrastructure improvements in communities across Precinct One.
 These five programs align with our goal to make Precinct One communities a safe place to live, for today and tomorrow.

 Orphans Road